leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

     - availability analysis: provides uptime information
     - continuous tuning: maintains effective controls
     - risk management framework
+      - NIST RMF phases
+        - Prepare: identifying key stakeholders, establishing an organizational risk management strategy, and preparing the necessary resources and infrastructure to support the framework implementation
+        - Categorize: categorize the system and the information processed, stored, and transmitted by the system based on an analysis of the impact of loss
+        - Select: choosing the appropriate security controls and privacy controls based on the system categorization
+        - Implement: focuses both on deploying the selected controls and on documenting how each control is implemented
+        - Assess: assess the controls to determine if the controls are implemented correctly, operating as intended, and producing the desired outcomes with respect to satisfying the security and privacy requirements
+        - Authorize: authorize the system or common controls based on a determination that the risk to organizational operations and assets, individuals, other organizations, and the Nation is acceptable
+        - Monitor: monitor the system and the associated controls on an ongoing basis to include assessing control effectiveness, documenting changes to the system and environment of operation, conducting risk assessments and impact analyses, and reporting the security and privacy posture of the system
       - NIST SP 800-37
         - steps in managing risks:
           1. Categorize - information system